-Survival Low-grade sarcomas are associated with the most favorable survival, which approaches 90% in patients with adequately treated tumors.
-With regard to high-grade sarcomas, survival has improved dramatically in patients with osteosarcoma or Ewing’s sarcoma due to the advent of effective multiagent chemotherapy regimens.
-Survival has improved with multimodality therapy from historic rates of < 20% to current rates of 60% to 75%, but it has plateaued at this level for well over a decade.
+Low-grade sarcomas are associated with the most favorable survival, which approaches and may even exceed 90% in patients with adequately treated tumors.
+With regard to high-grade sarcomas, survival has improved dramatically in patients with osteosarcoma or Ewing sarcoma because of the advent of effective multiagent chemotherapy regimens.
+Survival has improved with multimodality therapy, from historic rates of less than 20% to current rates of 60% to 75%, but it has plateaued at this level for well over a decade.
 Novel agents are certainly necessary for refractory cases.

-Chemotherapy Alkylating agents and anthracyclines administered for unrelated cancers have been implicated as etiologic factors in the development of second malignant neoplasms, particularly osteosarcoma.
+Alkylating agents and anthracyclines administered for unrelated cancers have been implicated as etiologic factors in the development of second malignant neoplasms, particularly osteosarcoma.

-Orthopedic implants Case reports of bone sarcomas arising in the region in which a metallic prosthetic device has been implanted have been published.
+Case reports of bone sarcomas arising in the region in which a metallic prosthetic device has been implanted have been published.
 The rarity of these clinical situations relative to the vast number of devices implanted makes a causal relationship unlikely.